-The School District has acquired energy efficient equipment, machinery, and building modifications under the provisions of various contracts that convey control of the right-to-use and other entity's assets for a period of time in an exchange or exchange-like transaction.
+The School District has acquired energy efficiency equipment, machinery, and building modifications under the provisions of various contracts that convey control of the right to use another entity's asset for a period of time in an exchange-like transaction.
 These contracts are classified as leases for accounting purposes.